Robertogoz/Function-C/README.md

  * In Ex02 i create a function that scan 10 students's grades, calculate the average and print the students's grade average

  * In Ex03 i create a function that calculate a square of a number

+ * In Ex04 i create a function that identify if a number is odd or even(positive, negative or zero), so i print the answear